filesmuggler/rpi-logger/README.md

 # RPI Logger
-Script for automatic logging into RPI with SSH.
+Bash script for automatic logging into RPI with SSH.

 ## Requirements
 Before first use make sure to have nmap, ssh, sshpass and net-tools installed.
 For proper operation You MUST provide some data about your RPI.

 ## Algorithm
-Progam execution steps:
+Program execution steps:
   - check IP address of your computer (255.255.255.0 mask is assumed)
   - get network address from previously obtained IP address
   - scan network for a host with hostname given by the user